Fraxel can help treat and reduce your Surgical Scars after Plastic Surgery

 Many, though not all, scars can be highly minimised – even hidden – by an adept Plastic Surgeon.

 First, let’s look at how wounds (incisions) heal.
-It’s a skin restructuring (renewal) process that can sometimes takes months (up to 12 months) to fully heal – and even then, your scars may continue to fade over time.
+It’s a skin restructuring (renewal) process that can sometimes take months (up to 12 months) to fully heal – and even then, your scars may continue to fade over time.

 Treating and Minimising your Plastic Surgery Scars